shitana/articles/Ansible Inventories/section_2.md

 ## Example Structure for a Large Enterprise Setup

-Let’s consider an example structure for a large enterprise setup, where you have multiple environments, several application stacks, and diverse configurations.
+Let's consider a sample architecture in an enterprise environment where the setup is on a very large scale: there are many environments, a number of application stacks, and diversified configurations.

 ```yaml
 inventory/